testfairy/docs/docs/800_FAQ/950_App_Not_Installed_Android_10.md

-Are are having problem instalaing an app on Android 10, and getting an error message "App not installed"?
+Are are having problem installing an app on Android 10, and getting an error message "App not installed"?

 ![](/img/android/sdk/app_not_installed.png)